-- A farm may be a sole proprietorship, partnership, or corporation. - Farmers must have one of our approved third-party sustainability certifications of their growing or animal husbandry practices to reflect their commitment to the Market's mission.
+• A farm may be a sole proprietorship, partnership, or corporation.

+- Farmers must have one of our approved third-party sustainability certifications of their growing or animal husbandry practices to reflect their commitment to the Market's mission.
 A list of approved certifications can be found on Green City Market's website, here.
-Farmers who are in pursuit of third-party certification or have extenuating circumstances that prevent a third-party certification should contact farmersupport@greencitymarket.org to discuss your farm's unique situation - Farmers may not use the term "organic" at GCM unless their farm is certified organic by a USDA accredited third-party certifier and the farmer has submitted the current certification documentation with their GCM application. - While we do not accept farmers who use hydroponic farming exclusively; vendors may use hydroponic farming to supplement their product.
+Farmers who are in pursuit of third-party certification or have extenuating circumstances that prevent a third-party certification should contact farmersupport@greencitymarket.org to discuss your farm's unique situation.
+Extenuating circumstances are reviewed on a case by case basis with the Market Stewardship Committee. - Farmers may not use the term "organic" at GCM unless their farm is certified organic by a USDA accredited third-party certifier and the farmer has submitted the current certification documentation with their GCM application. - While we do not accept farmers who use hydroponic farming exclusively; vendors may use hydroponic farming to supplement their product.
 Hydroponic production must utilize nutrients that are OMRI approved for organic production.
-Farmers/vendors utilizing hydroponic growing techniques will be subject to approval on a case-by-case basis.

-• The resale of agricultural products is strictly prohibited, unless the product(s) are approved by GCM as an associate vendor.
+Farmers/vendors utilizing hydroponic growing techniques will be subject to approval on a case-by-case basis. - The resale of agricultural products is strictly prohibited, unless the product(s) are approved by GCM as an associate vendor.